-When we think about a Japanese house, we immediately imagine tatami, the straw mats that are so characteristic of traditional Japanese living.
+When we think about traditional Japanese houses, we immediately imagine tatami, the straw mats that are so characteristic of traditional Japanese living.
 It’s also common knowledge that it’s common to take one’s shoes off when entering a home in Japan, and that rooms are separated by sliding doors and paper walls.

-This leads to a couple of questions: do you not hear everything, through those paper walls?
-How to sit properly on tatami—is that really relaxing?
+This leads to a couple of questions: do you not hear everything through those paper walls?
+How to sit correctly on the tatami—is that really relaxing?
 It seems so different from what we’re used to.
 Living in such a traditional house is hard to imagine.
 Because of that, we took our shoes off and visited such a home ourselves, asking the charming inhabitants everything you ever wanted to know about life in a traditional Japanese house!

 1. Ima and Chanoma – The Living Room of a Japanese House

 This room is called ima and is the living room of a Japanese house.
 This is where people relax, sip a hot cup of tea, watch some TV, and enjoy each other’s company.
 Chanoma is another name for such a living room.
 During the Showa period (from the 20s to the 80s), it was common to have a small, round table called a shabudai in this room, where people ate their meals sitting in seiza, kneeling with one’s legs folded under one’s thighs.
 Today, you’ll be hard-pressed to find such a table in a regular Japanese living room, as comfortable chairs and sofas are replacing the seiza position.

 In winter, a lot of Japanese families relax under the “kotatsu.”
 That is a low table with a thick blanket fixed under the tabletop, equipped with an electrical heater.
 You stretch your legs under the table, snuggle with the blanket and enjoy the cozy warmth from the radiator as you watch TV, enjoy some snacks, and have a nap.
 During the winter months, there’s nothing better than spending a lazy day under the kotatsu.